 The growing importance of data privacy and digital services collective action cases in the Netherlands is particularly relevant when discussing the economic impact of the interaction between the transposition of the EU PLD and the Dutch collective action system.
-It could be argued that the transposition of the PLD will simply shift cases from WCAM and WAMCA to liability-based claims, leading to no net increase in the number of collective actions.
-We believe this is unlikely, given the new pathways for litigation that the PLD introduces (as explained in Chapter 2).
-It is far more probable that the total number of collective actions in the Netherlands will rise following the transposition of the PLD as it currently stands.
+PLD will likely generate additional claims by introducing, as outlined in Chapter 2, new legal grounds for liability, expanding the scope of damages and products covered and by providing significant new procedural advantages for claimants, thereby amplifying the impact of not only individual litigation but also existing collective mechanisms like WCAM and WAMCA on the Dutch economy.
+Therefore, it is far more probable that the total number of collective actions in the Netherlands will rise following the transposition of the PLD as it currently stands.

 This is particularly relevant for the Netherlands, not only because it has a legal system more conducive to collective action, but also because the digital sector and digital technologies - which is likely to see an increase in collective actions - are a vital part of the Dutch economy.
 In fact, Dutch firms are among the most digitally advanced in the EU.
-According to the Digital Intensity Index produced by Eurostat, the Netherlands ranks sixth in the EU for the average number of companies with the most intensive use of digital technologies.
-Such strong performance did not occur by chance.
-It is the result of a concerted and ongoing effort by the Dutch government to accelerate the digital transition in Netherlands.
+According to the Digital Intensity Index (DII) produced by Eurostat,31 the Netherlands ranks sixth in the EU for the average number of companies with the most intensive use of digital technologies.32 Such strong performance did

-&lt;sup>30 European Commission.
-Digitalisation in Europe - 2024 edition.
-Eurostat.
-Available at: https://ec.europa.eu/eurostat/web/interactive-publications/digitalisation-2024
+31 Eurostat.
+Digital Intensity by NACE Rev. 2 activity.
+Available at: https://ec.europa.eu/eurostat/databrowser/view/ISO-C_E_DIIN2__custom_5140920/default/table?lang=en